 Went back to Glenwood Iowa for RAGBRAI from July 21 - July 27, rode & pushed the 430 mile route & also pushed my bike up Snake Alley but I did ride it completely back down (twice)

 Ragbrai was incredible this year with so many people to ride with & great weather everyday.
 Lots of hills with over 18000 feet of climbing in just 7 days & it kicked my butt for sure!
 My average day from camp to camp was over 14 hours again this year.
 As chatty as I am, I am surprised I ever got out of any of the small towns along the route of RAGBRAI this year.
 Everyone is so friendly it is hard to leave even though I only slept about 4 hours per night for the 7 days of 430 miles.
+What a workout this was after being off the bike for so long.

 I kept on going after RAGBRAI was over… The next day, I headed towards Indianapolis & still had over 300 miles to go.
 I crossed the Mighty Mississippi river & into Illinois for the solo ride home, much different than the last week of riding with 18,000 people at RAGBRAI for sure.
 Riding through the countryside of Illinois, sleeping on the side of the road again & headed into the rain… then the rear tire problem came again just as I crossed into Indiana.
 I rode on the bad rear tire for quite some time & into Attica, Indiana.
 I found a dry place to work on the bike under a carwash bay.
 As I started taking the bike apart I was very thankful I had the extra rear tire with me throughout this second stage of my ride.
 It took me about 45 minutes to get the tire changed out & the bike all back together, including the bike falling over & quite a few things falling out of all my unzipped storage bags (oops) glad nothing broke but it sure sounds like it every time it has fallen over.
 Especially when I am on it, or trying to get going & not quite make it & fall over (somewhere in Illinois this happened) After leaving the car wash bay I walked my bike across the street to McDonalds & had a very nice warm Big Breakfast Platter.
 About 10 miles after breakfast, I realized I left my Lucky Penny USA hat on the trash can outside that I had my bike leaned on… (oops again) Throughout the rest of the ride was pretty smooth sailing despite the rain & strong winds I was blessed with.
 Upon riding into the town of Clermont, then Speedway I knew I was close since I grew up in Indianapolis.
 I was within an hour of riding down my own driveway again after leaving just a couple weeks ago for RAGBRAI.
 What a feeling it was to finally see the hill that is on the main road to the driveway.
 I pulled in & was pretty dang happy to get into a warm shower & out of my riding clothes that were probably better off going into the trash instead of the wash!
 I hosed everything off, including the pretty stinky wet shoes I had to wear for a couple days & it was now time for another break before heading to Ocean City….